enthus1ast/nimja/readme.md

 can render an object or a defined type.
 Then include the template wherever you need it:

-best practice is to have a partials folder. and every partial template begins with an underscore "_" all templates are partial that do not extend another template and therefore can be included.
+best practice is to have a `partials` folder, and every partial template begins with an underscore "_" all templates are partial that do not extend another template and therefore can be included.

+This way you create reusable template blocks to use all over your webpage.

 partials/_user.nwt:
 ```twig